NASA-JSC-Robotics/ewellix_lift_kit/README.md

 The sine wave test can be paired visually with a ROS2 plotting program like PlotJuggler that allows you to visually observe commands vs actual movement.

+## Sine Wave Test Without ROS2

-## How To Home Actuator With Elmo Controllers
+# How To Home Actuator With Elmo Controllers
 The liftkits are not all made exactly the same (apparently).
 There are small discrepancies that can result in a couple of mm of error, which we would like to avoid.
 This calibration procedure allows you to take a couple of observations, and then let the driver do all of the math for you.